This is from the view of a Hebrew slave freed from Egypt.

 Main points to remember:

 - God refused Cain’s gift but accepted Abel’s because of their attitudes.
-It wasn’t what they brought.
+It was not what they brought that made the difference.

 - Cain’s descendants were even more evil than he was.